artiphilcial/tsystems-handson-2511/0_prerequisites/setup_IBM_account.md

 > When prompted to enter credit card details, you don't need to provide any details as you will be invited to the workshop account.

-### 2. Accept the TechZone Invitation
+### 2. Accept the IBM Cloud Invitation

-Once all accounts have been created, we will add you to the workshop account (during Monday, 24.11.2025) You will then receive two emails from IBM TechZone:
+Once all accounts have been created, we will add you to the workshop account (during Monday, 24.11.2025) You will then receive two emails from IBM Cloud:

 1. Look for the email with the subject **"You've been invited to an IBM Cloud account"**
 2. Click on the **"Join here"** button in the email